-A decision is required as to whether ACM's should be labelled.
+A decision is required on whether to label ACM's.
 This may have been carried out as part of the scope of these works.
-This decision will depend on the confidence in the administration of the asbestos management system and whether communication with on site workers and contractors is effective.
-There may also be issues regarding the spoiling of decorative features, such as in a residential property.
-Labelling ACM's should not be the only control measure, however it is an effective method of preventing exposure to building occupants (and in particular maintenance workers).
-If for any reason, management procedures fail, it may act as an effective last barrier to uncontrolled damage of an ACM.
-It should be ensured that the label can clearly be seen and that the adhesion to the backing material is sufficient.
+The decision will depend on the confidence in the administration of the asbestos management system and whether communication with workers and contractors coming to work on site is effective.
+There may also be issues regarding the spoiling of decorative features such as in residential property.
+Labelling ACM's should not be the only control measure; however it is an effective method of preventing exposure to building occupants (and in particular; maintenance workers).
+If, for any reason, management procedures fail, it may act as an effective last barrier to uncontrolled damage to the ACM.
+It should be ensured that the label can clearly be seen and that the adhesion to the backing material will be sufficient.

-It may not always be practical to label all ACM's, for example high level items such as roof sheets, flue cowls and soffits or items such as compressed asbestos gaskets to pipe flanges, textured coatings (artex) and floor tiles.
+It may not always be practical to label all ACM's; for example high level items such as roof sheets, flue cowls and soffits or items such as compressed asbestos gaskets to pipe flanges, textured coating (artex) and floor tiles.
 Liaison should be made with residents when residential surveys have been planned or carried out with regards to the use of labels.

-FRMS Ltd can provide labels or a labelling service on request if this has not been carried out as part of the survey.
+FRMS Ltd can provide labels or a labelling service on request if this service has not been carried out as part of the survey